 Let’s say you’re invited to a wedding of your partner’s friend and you don’t know any other people there.
 That’s a huge reason for not being excited about going to a wedding–the awkwardness of it all is enough to make you not want to go.
 But, don’t worry, it doesn’t have to be awkward.
 Here’s how to enjoy yourself:

 - Have a drink- Having a drink always takes the edge off of feeling uncomfortable at a large party where you don’t know other people.
 The best part?
 Most weddings have an open bar.
 Take advantage of it (but not too much).
 Just sitting at the bar can be a great way to strike up conversations with random people, even if it’s just a friendly bartender.
 Don’t drink alcohol?
 That’s okay!
-Usually just having a drink in your hands (alcoholic or not) makes you feel more comfortable and less self-conscious.
+Usually just having a drink in your hands (alcoholic or not) makes you feel more comfortable and less self-conscious, but here are some tips to enjoy the wedding buzz without getting out or control.

 - Master the art of small talk- I know, cringe.
 No one likes small talk, but if you’re leading the conversation you can at least avoid talking about the weather.
 Small talk is going to happen whether you want it to or not, so before the wedding (or during), try to brainstorm some simple conversation starters for small talk situations that actually involve things you’d want to talk about.
 And if you’re making small talk with someone and it’s going into a painfully boring place, just pretend like you have to use the bathroom or need to grab another drink.
 There’s no need to force it.